bwarren2/mm_docs/PITCHME.md

 * long term goals
 * timelines

+Note:

+The big categories here are 1) why are we doing anything, 2) what are we doing, 3) what do we need to do.

 ---

 ##### Multimajor Objectives

 Members have been clamoring for Navigate to gracefully support students having multiple objectives.
 For example, students might double-major or have a major and a minor.
 We currently don't do that.

+Note:

+Read the slide

 ---